-You can now use your own progressions (created in the desktop version of the MPC software) on your MPC X or MPC Live.
+You can now use your own progressions (created in the desktop version of the MPC software) on your MPC hardware.

-To transfer progressions to your MPC X or MPC Live:
+To transfer progressions to your MPC hardware:

-- 1. Connect the storage device that you will use with your MPC X or MPC Live (e.g., the internal drive, an SD card, a USB drive) to your computer. - 2.
+- 1. Connect the storage device that you will use with your MPC hardware (e.g., the internal drive, an SD card, a USB drive) to your computer. - 2.
 On your computer, access the storage device and create a folder named Progressions on its root level. - 3.
 Copy your progression files (.progression) from your computer to that Progressions folder. - By default, progressions are saved here:

-Windows: C:\Program Files\Akai Pro\MPC\Progressions and/or C:\ProgramData\Akai\MPC\Progressions macOS: ~/Library/Application Support/Akai/MPC/Progressions
+Windows: C:\Program Files\Akai Pro\MPC\Progressions and/or C:\ProgramData\Akai\MPC\Progressions macOs: ~/Library/Application Support/Akai/MPC/Progressions

-4. Eject and disconnect the storage device from your computer, and connect it to your MPC X or MPC Live.
+4. Eject and disconnect the storage device from your computer, and connect it to your MPC hardware.

-To use your progressions, start your MPC X or MPC Live in Standalone Mode, enter Pad Perform Mode, and tap Progressions.
-Your MPC X or MPC Live will scan the Progressions folder you created and add them to the list of available progressions.
+To use your progressions, start your MPC hardware in Standalone Mode, enter Pad Perform Mode, and tap Progressions.
+Your MPC hardware will scan the Progressions folder you created and add them to the list of available progressions.